thomassrour/katacoda-scenarios/optimzing-docker-images/step3.md

 First, navigate to the First_Try directory, and create two new .txt files, and write two different things inside them.

-In the directory's Dockerfile, paste the following code :
+In the directory's Dockerfile, paste (replacing the previous code)the following code :

 ```
 FROM ubuntu:18.04